Part 8: The Science of Mind Control

 Reich went through about two and a half years of this at Rangeley, and then he decided he wasn’t going to give the CIA the notes which he was generating.
 So he falsified the records during the last two and a half years, but this was not known to the CIA at that time.
 In 1952, he says, “I’m not renewing the contract.
 I’ve done my work, and this is it, and I’m going to do other things on my own after that.”
 So at that point, the CIA didn’t know—and, of course, the NSA was directly involved in this also—that perhaps the records had been falsified.

 To go ahead a bit in time, to the period some time in the 1960s.
-Preston Nichols, who was a surplus electronics dealer and was working for a corporation on the island, and had a great deal of interest in Wilhelm Reich; and, of course, Reich being dead since 1957, they were slowly breaking up his estate, and breaking up and selling various pieces of his estate, and all of his orgone accumulators and a lot of other hardware.
-He showed up at various surplus places; Preston had interest in it and used to go see what was available, and occasionally bought something.
+Preston Nichols, who was a surplus-electronics dealer and was working for a corporation on Long Island, and had a great deal of interest in Wilhelm Reich; and, of course, Reich being dead since 1957, they were slowly breaking up his estate, and breaking up and selling various pieces of his estate, and all of his orgone accumulators and a lot of other hardware.
+He showed up at various surplus places.
+Preston had interest in it and used to go see what was available, and occasionally bought something.
 At one of these meets, after looking this over, he asked the person who was exhibiting and trying to sell the Reich equipment, “Is this all you have?”

 About two months later he gets a call from somebody in the NSA.
 He says, “I understand that you bought some notebooks of Wilhelm Reich’s.”
 And he said, “Yes, I bought them: they’re mine.”
 “Well, we need them.”
 “Well, they’re legally mine.
 You can’t have them.”
 Well, the NSA said, “We need them.
 We have reason to believe that a good part of the material which was given to us by Reich was in error deliberately—has been falsified.
 You may have the originals, which we need.”
 So Preston made a deal with them, which basically said the NSA would give Preston the missing notes that he didn’t have if Preston would give the NSA and CIA copies of what he had.
 And part of the agreement was that he would never show the complete notebooks to anyone as long as he lived, which he agreed to.
 So he wound up with the complete notes, and so did the CIA and the NSA, which was what they wanted.
 That, of course, went on to be used later on as part of the Montauk boy program.

 He found that that was a key element.
 In other words, Mr.Sigmund Freud was not exactly wrong when he said sex was almost the most important thing in life.
-Freud became known as something of a sex maniac.
-He wasn’t: he was trying to point out that it plays a more important part in our life than most people realize.
-Not particularly or necessarily a part of the sex act, but because of the relationships through the subconscious and conscious minds.
+Freud became known as something of a sex maniac; he wasn’t.
+He was trying to point out that it plays a more important part in our life than most people realize.
+Not particularly or necessarily the sex act, but because of the relationships through the subconscious and conscious minds.

 There were many ends; many loose pieces had to come together so that all these rivulets provided a main stream whereby there was a base of knowledge which could be used for programming someone.
 In the process they also found—and this was somewhat later—that the human mind—and Tesla did a lot of the early research on this, I might add—that the human mind can be accessed by electronic means, RF carriers at the proper high frequencies, when they are essentially converted into a scalar wave-form.
 Scalar, mathematically, is second-order; electromagnetic propagation is first-order; and if you do it in the scalar form, the human mind, the brain, is very receptive to scalar energies.
 In fact, you can act like a direction-finder to locate the source of the energy.
 But it will pick this information up, if it’s transmitted in scalar form, as a direct input to the mind—as if you can hear it spoken.
 Now, this became very important as part of the project for the Montauk boys in the final stages of the programming.